 If you defer entry, your fee will be based on the fee that applies in the year in which you start your course.

-- Tuition fee payment terms are subject to annual revision and Imperial College London reserves the right to amend or update these terms.
-Any changes to the payment terms will be published on this page and a link to the most recent terms will always be available to applicants in Student e-Service.
+Tuition fee payment terms are subject to annual revision and Imperial College London reserves the right to amend or update these terms.
+Any changes to the payment terms will be published in the Tuition fees section of this site.